LENSHOOD/lenshood.github.io/source/_posts/xv6-rust-4.md

 }
 ```

-In addition to set the exit status and process state, the [`sched()`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/proc.rs#L675) is called with a `panic` follows after it, which means there is no another way to go back here, if that happens, something's definitely wrong.
+In addition to setting the exit status and process state, the [`sched()`](https://github.com/LENSHOOD/xv6-rust/blob/569774eeff135ebc877bd25a4b283d75ad62d35c/kernel/src/proc.rs#L675) is called with a `panic` follows after it, which means there is no another way to go back here, if that happens, something's definitely wrong.

 After exit, there is one more step to do, then the state can be changed to "UNUSED" eventually: